baasbox/docs/source/index.md

 NOTHING HERE
 ```

-BaasBox has a web console that allows managing its behavior and performing administrative
+BaasBox has a web console that allows to manage its behavior and to perform administrative
 tasks.
 The console is a responsive one-page web application that
 performs REST calls to the BaasBox admin APIs.
 We suppose that
 BaasBox is deployed on localhost with its default parameters.
 If you
-deployed BaasBox in the correct way, you can open your browser and open
+deployed BaasBox the correct way, you can open your browser and open
 the welcome screen: ![Console image](images/Console_0.8.1/home_console.png)

 ## Login screen